wp-plugins/facebook-comment-by-vivacity/readme.txt

 4. Displaying Facebook Comments on page.

 == Changelog ==

+= 1.0.5 =
+* Added CSS classes to titles.
+* Included new upgraded script for Facebook Comments.

 = 1.0.4 =
 * Added new po/mo file for Serbian(sr_RS) and Spain-Spanish (es-ES) language support.